steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

     - MUST: versioned (with versions configured to delete after 7 days)
     - MUST: configured with path style access.
     - MUST: configured to buffer writes into an array.
-      (Note, one test may OOM here, don't worry about it)
+      (Note, one `testMultiObjectDeleteLargeNumKeys` may OOM here, don't worry about it)
     - SHOULD have an access point defined.
       In this document`B2AP` is the bucket configuration to access it via the AP.